Can I resubmit a play I have previously submitted to The Lab?

 What if I have a director attached to my play?

-If we feel your director has the necessary experience and is willing to participate in our dramaturgical process, we will gladly bring them on board to direct the Workshop readings.
-If we feel it is in the play’s best interest to bring on a different director for the Workshop readings, we will make it clear to the second director that the writer already has another director attached to the play for any potential productions.
+If we feel your director has the necessary experience and is willing to participate in our dramaturgical process, we will gladly bring them on board to direct the Residency readings.
+If we feel it is in the play’s best interest to bring on a different director for the Residency readings, we will make it clear to the second director that the writer already has another director attached to the play for any potential productions.